Travel to Peru for 1 month: the ultimate travel itinerary

 Day 10-13: Visit colonial Arequipa & the Colca Canyon

 Venture off to Peru's second-largest city!
 The colonial city of Arequipa will lure you instantly with its distinct charm brought on by the cobblestone streets and white buildings.
 Surrounded by three snow-capped volcanoes, this city is characterized by its rich traditions, laid back lifestyle, thrilling outdoor adventures, and proximity to the second deepest canyon in the world!
+These are our favorite things to do in Arequipa and the Colca Canyon:

 Visit the Monasterio de Santa Catalina